-New York - A badly needed initiative on serious juvenile offenders has been delayed.
+New York - A badly needed initiative on serious juvenile offenders has bee delayed.
 Many programs are in danger if funds are not available by January.
+A badly needed initiative on serious juvenile offenders has been

-Ohio - Between October 31 and December 1 eleven projects will close down due to the inaction.
-These projects range from rural programs to the shelter care
+Between October 31 and December 1 eleven projects will close down due to the inaction.
+These projects range from rural programs to the shelter care treatment centers.

-Many programs are already suffering.
+$\underline{\text{Utah}}$ - Many programs are already suffering.
 The city shelter programs and Big Brother/Big Sister programs are subject to extinction.